Pet Rehoming FAQ

 What Is Your Refund Policy?

 Once the work on your pet’s rehoming project is underway, we are not able to provide refunds.
-This is because of the great deal of expense and work that is done by our team for each pet that we rehome.
+This is because of the great deal of expense, time, and effort that is put in by our team for each pet that we rehome.

 In many cases, more than 30 hours of work go into a pet rehoming project, in addition to the ongoing costs of paid advertising, paid social media campaigns and long distance telephone calls.

 If you have found an adopter on your own through friends, family or co-workers, we will still provide you with careful screening and our solid adoption agreement.
 In the event that this placement does not work out (as happens with many family/friends placements), our staff will once again rehome your pet at no additional cost to you.

 If you feel that you should be entitled to a refund, despite the great deal of work our team has done on your pets behalf, please do not use our service.
 Rehoming services fees are for the work and expense involved in finding your pet a good home – not the end result.
 You have our guarantee that we will put our very best efforts into helping you for as long as it takes to find your pet that perfect forever home.

 What Are Adoption Processing Fees?